SAP-archive/pair-distribution-app/README.md

 ### Configure Trello Access

-Trello credentials for your account can be generated [here](https://developers.trello.com/get-started/start-building#authenticate).
+First, you will need to [generate credentials for your Trello account](https://developers.trello.com/get-started/start-building#authenticate).
 You will need also the Id of your Trello board.
-Use the sandbox provided by Trello available [here](https://developers.trello.com/sandbox) to get it.
-With your API key you can executed samples in the sandbox.
+Use the [Trello sandbox](https://developers.trello.com/sandbox) to get the Id.
+With your API key you can execute samples in the sandbox.
 Execute the `Get Boards` sample to find out the Id of your board.

 ### Trello Account Preparation